 Please see the below section for more information on the application process.
 Please also take note of our new email address [email protected]

 Bringing neighbours together to build our community by increasing and enhancing community gardening for everyone in Bridgeland Riverside.

-The rooftop garden begins with a communal spring clean-up in May (mandatory attendance - family members and/or friends can attend in your place) and ends with a fall clean-up and harvest in October.
+The rooftop garden season typically starts in May with a spring clean-up ends with a fall clean-up and harvest in October.
+Due to the current COVID-19 pandemic, there will be no organized spring clean-up session and gardeners will be responsible for preparing and maintaining their own plot.
 Depending on the weather, the start and end of the season may shift.
 The BRCA Rooftop Garden Coordinator communicates via email with gardeners regarding dates for clean-ups, events, maintenance issues and garden news.

-In order to join the BRCA Rooftop Garden, you must be a resident of Bridgeland Riverside and you must be a member of the BRCA (Bridgeland Riverside Community Association).
-To become a new BRCA member, please click here.
+In order to join the BRCA Rooftop Garden, you must be a resident of Bridgeland-Riverside and you must be a member of the BRCA (Bridgeland Riverside Community Association).
+There is no cost to become a member.

-After spring clean-up, gardeners will be assigned their plot number, asked to sign the BRCA Rooftop Garden Contract and provide payment.
-The contract will be provided at the spring clean-up.
+After the application window closes, gardeners will be provided with an orientation package, assigned their plot number, asked to sign the BRCA Rooftop Garden Contract and provide payment.

 - Individual Gardener: The gardener is responsible for planting, weeding, watering, maintaining and harvesting of their garden.